 The keypad/display/LED interface is one of two alternate human interfaces supported.
 The other alternate human interface is implemented via the URPC software.
+The UR faceplate interface is available in two configurations: horizontal or vertical.
 The faceplate interface consists of several functional panels.

 The faceplate is hinged to allow easy access to the removable modules.
 There is also a removable dust cover that fits over the faceplate which must be removed in order to access the keypad panel.
-The following figure shows the arrangement of faceplate panels.
+The following two figures show the horizontal and vertical arrangement of faceplate panels.